1887 Virton: Lightcurves

-As of 2017, Virtons rotation period and shape remain unknown.
+As of 2017, Virton's rotation period and shape remain unknown.

 Naming

 This minor planet was named after the town and capital district, Virton, in the southernmost part Belgium.
 It is located very close to Robelmont, Arend's birthplace (also see 1145 Robelmonte).
 The official naming citation was published by the Minor Planet Center on 22 September 1983 (M.P.C.
 8151).